Te Kura 0 Moturoa Established 1923

 Sun Smart School

 A school hat with our logo will be provided prior to your child starting school.
 A replacement hat will cost $16.
 There are 2 sizes to choose from.
-All children must wear their own hat in terms 1 and 4, as no hat means no play.
+All children must wear their own hat in terms one and four.
 Children must remain in the shade if they do not wear their hat.
 We provide sunscreen as part of being a “Sun Smart School.”

 Our school website is www.moturoa.school.nz